coolhango/QuantumFlow-Beta/README.md

 - Please refer to the Terms and Conditions for detailed information about using the App, user responsibilities, and legal aspects:

 ## License
-- The Fitness Tracker App is licensed under the MIT License.
+- QuantumFlow is licensed under the MIT License.
 For more information, see the LICENSE file included in the project.

 <img width="834" alt="Screenshot 2024-09-13 at 9 49 28 PM" src="https://github.com/user-attachments/assets/eebb661b-037d-45b2-8d7b-d568fdfb7e7b">